 Pessimism about a recession is high among Australians.

-The Dye & Durham Australian Market Pulse survey released in April 2024, which involved more than 1,500 people, found more than half believe Australia will enter a recession in the next year.
+The Dye & Durham Australian Market Pulse survey released in August 2024, which involved more than 1,600 people, found almost two-thirds believe Australia will enter a recession in the next year.

-The prediction for 2024 is for below trend but still positive economic growth and an RBA rate-cutting cycle that will start in late 2024 as inflation starts easing.
+The prediction for 2024 is for below trend but still positive economic growth and an RBA rate-cutting cycle that will start in the first quarter of 2025 as inflation starts easing.

 A strong rise in unemployment — typically associated with a recession — is not foreseen.